A shopping cart is the centerpiece of almost every e-commerce website.

 In fact, this component is the first thing that makes an e-commerce store different from just an online catalog.
 Working with issues and challenges related to the cart is something you’ll never forget.

-The Russian novelist Leo Tolstoy, at the opening of his novel Anna Karenina, writes ‘All Happy families resemble one another, but each unhappy family is unhappy in its own way.’
-You know, the diversity of cart-related issues I have been observing in the SAP Commerce projects, made me think that Tolstoy meant the developers as well.
-The diversity of the issues and challenges in this component is so vast that every case is different.
-However, when it comes to building or optimizing the shopping cart processes, understanding the limitations, pitfalls, and peculiarities is a huge plus.
+The Russian novelist Leo Tolstoy, at the opening of his novel Anna Karenina, writes, “All happy families resemble one another, but each unhappy family is unhappy in its own way.”
+You know, the diversity of cart-related issues I have observed in SAP Commerce projects made me think that Tolstoy meant developers as well.
+The diversity of issues and challenges in this component is so vast that every case is different.
+However, when it comes to building or optimizing shopping cart processes, understanding the limitations, pitfalls, and peculiarities is a huge plus.

 Let’s have a look at how a shopping cart works in SAP Commerce under the hood and how to avoid making mistakes in shopping cart customization.

-From the customer perspective there are just four use cases:
+From the customer’s perspective, there are just four use cases:

-- Remove an item from a cart (which is basically a special case of Change Quantity)
+- Remove an item from a cart, which is basically a special case of changing quantity

-For the sake of simplicity, I am not touching extended cart functionality such as product recommendations, wishlists, B2B quotes, bulk add-to-cart, etc. Why complicate things if even the basic functionality gives a lot of challenges!
+For the sake of simplicity, I am not touching extended cart functionality such as product recommendations, wishlists, B2B quotes, bulk add-to-cart, etc. Why complicate things if even the basic functionality presents a lot of challenges?
 Let’s start with the basic operations and have a deeper look at them.

 Add To Cart

-An anonymous or registered user chooses a product they wish to buy and clicks the ‘Add to cart’ button to send their product to the shopping cart.
-After that, if a user decides to open a shopping cart page, the items they have chosen to buy will be displayed.
+An anonymous or registered user chooses a product they wish to buy and clicks the “Add to cart” button to send the product to the shopping cart.
+After that, if a user decides to open the shopping cart page, the items they have chosen to buy will be displayed.

 Implementation Details